krother/advanced_python/classes/metaclasses.md

 ## Final Warning

-Don't try this at work, unless
+Don't try using metaclasses at work, unless

 * you have excluded all alternatives
 * you really know what you are doing